flycheck/flycheck/doc/manual/api.rst

 =========

 Flycheck errors are represented by the CL structure :cl-struct:`flycheck-error`.
-See `CL Structures`_ for more information about CL structures.
+See :infonode:`Structures(cl)` for more information about CL structures.

 .. cl-struct:: flycheck-error